davidmm01/random_vid/README.md

 # Random Vid

-Simple script that generates and plays a randomly ordered playlist in VLC from a provided path.
-You must have VLC installed, and you must be able to call `vlc` from the command line to launch it.
+Simple script that generates and plays a randomly ordered playlist in a media player from a provided path.
+Default is VLC.

+The desired media player must be installed, and must be able to play/queue up videos by a command line invocation following the pattern `<program name> <vid1> <vid2>`.

 ## Python Dependencies